brettbuddin/victor/README.md

 ### Making Him Your Own

-Victor doesn't do a whole lot out-of-the-box right now.
+Victor is more of a framework for constructing your own Campfire bot so he doesn't do a whole lot out-of-the-box.
 I'll be adding more default behavior to him as time progresses, but you might want him to do something specific to your team's needs.
 You can use the programs located in `examples/` as starting points to create your own executable.

 ### Robot Abilities